Antari-yan/Introduction-Ansible/README.md

   SendEnv LANG LC_*
   Compression yes
 ```
+It is recommended to avoid always reusing the same SSH-Key and also having one without passphrase.
+If having individual SSH-Keys and passphrases for each System is too tedious consider having one SSH-Key for a group of Systems or one for each customer or whatever fits your infrastructure and requirements.

 Here are some great talks about SSH and how it can be used in a good way:
 [Talk about SSH by Leyrer Part1 (german)](https://media.ccc.de/v/gpn20-8-besser-leben-mit-ssh)
 [Talk about SSH by Leyrer Part2 (german)](https://media.ccc.de/v/gpn21-28-noch-besser-leben-mit-ssh#t=829)